Certified Test Manager (CTM)

 - Development managers and development leads who wish to move to a test management or lead position

 Two requirements must be satisfied before the CTM certification can be granted.
-These are:
+These are the Formal Education Requirement and Job Experience Requirement.

-Written Exam: CTM candidates are required to complete a written exam for each course and pass with a level of performance no less than 80%.
+Candidates are required to complete a written exam for each course and pass with a level of performance no less than 80%.
 For courses conducted by IIST, a candidate is allowed to retake the exam for a second time without having to attend the course again.
-There will be a charge of $100 for any re-take exams administered.
-If 80% performance is not achieved on a second attempt, the candidate must retake the course or another course.
-Please contact sean at sean@iist.org, if you would like to set up a retake exam.
+There is a $100 fee for retakes.
+If 80% performance is not achieved on a second attempt, the candidate must retake the course or take another course covering the same BOK area.
+If the course failed was taken online you will get access to the online course and a retake exam for $100.
+If the course was taken on-site or at public training and is available online you can get access to both the online course and retake exam for half the original price of the online course.
+If the course is failed for a 3rd time and was taken online you will get access to the online course and a retake exam for half the original price of the online course.

-Transfer Credit: A CTM candidate may transfer work performed outside the CTM program for credit towards the CTM certification under any of the following conditions:
+A CTM candidate may receive credit for attending courses by providers outside the CTM program for credit towards the CTM certification under any of the following conditions:

 - A CTM candidate who has been awarded the Certified Software Test Professional (CSTP) designation may receive a credit for THREE days as elective training towards the CTM certification.